Atelfo/Atelfo.github.io/_posts/2022-01-01-expected-value-and-ergodicity-in-biotech.md

 title: "Ergodicity and biotech, or why expected value is a mirage"
 ---

-# Ergodicity and biotech, or why expected value is a mirage

 >*"Don't cross a river if it is four feet deep on average"*
 >\- Nassim Nicholas Taleb